Updated January 26, 2020

-I am often asked which investing books investors and members of the public should read, so I have copied the list below.
+I am often asked which investing books investors members of the public should read, so I have copied the list below, of the best investment books of all time, for beginners.

 For those that don’t like reading, I would suggest trying the free trail on Amazon Audible (audio books) and listening to them on your way to work or at home.
 Usually you can listen to 2 books for free.